saraqassimi/Artificial-Intelligence-AI-Deep-Learning/README.md

 -Introducing the theory behind Machine Learning, Neural Networks and Deep Learning (ANN, DNN, CNN)

--Implementing Data Science uwing Python with Jupyter Notebooks
+-Implementing Data Science using Python with Jupyter Notebooks

 -Mastering the basics of deep learning framework PyTorch